saikiranchalla1/learning-eks/README.md

 # Deploying Microservices to EKS Fargate
 [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) is a technology that provides on-demand, right-sized compute capacity for containers.
 With AWS Fargate, you no longer have to provision, configure, or scale groups of virtual machines to run containers.
 This removes the need to choose server types, decide when to scale your node groups, or optimize cluster packing.
 You can control which pods start on Fargate and how they run with [Fargate profiles](https://docs.aws.amazon.com/eks/latest/userguide/fargate-profile.html), which are defined as part of your Amazon EKS cluster.

-In this Chapter, we will deploy the game [2048 game](http://play2048.co/) on EKS Fargate and expose it to the Internet using an Application Load balancer.
+In this module, we will deploy the game [2048 game](http://play2048.co/) on EKS Fargate and expose it to the Internet using an Application Load balancer.

 ## Creating a fargate profile
 The Fargate profile allows an administrator to declare which pods run on Fargate.
 Each profile can have up to five selectors that contain a namespace and optional labels.
 You must define a namespace for every selector.
 The label field consists of multiple optional key-value pairs.
 Pods that match a selector (by matching a namespace for the selector and all of the labels specified in the selector) are scheduled on Fargate.